ioBroker/ioBroker.docs/docs/en/config/redis.md

 If the computer with the master Redis is defective, the data still exist on the slave almost in real time.
 You can use this to create a dump to set up the master again, or as a quick solution you can make the slave the master and change the database IPs in ioBroker and you are almost online again.
 This can also be found in more detail in [Forum](https://forum.iobroker.net/topic/26327/redis-in-iobroker-%C3%BCberblick) or at https://raw.githubusercontent.com/antirez/redis/5.0/redis.conf

-**However, a slave does not protect against the accidental deletion of data, as these are also deleted on the slave immediately afterwards.
+**However, a slave does not protect against the accidental deletion of data, since these are also deleted on the slave immediately afterwards.
 Only backups can help here.**

 ## Installing Redis
 Redis must be installed and configured as a separate service and the data should also be taken into account when backing up.